surftrips.co

 Frequently asked

-Punta Dos is a point break suited for intermediate to advanced surfers.
+Punta Dos is a point bottom, fast hollow right-hand point with exposed end-section reef, break suited for intermediate through advanced surfers.

 Punta Dos